argonne-lcf/mg4gpu-sycl/README.md

 To use this plugin, follow these steps:

 1. Navigate to the `src` directory of the `mg4gpu-sycl` repository.
-2. Execute the bash script `generateAndCompare.sh process_name`, where `process_name` is the name of the process you want to test.
+2. Execute the bash script `generateAndCompare.sh process_name [--mad]`, where `process_name` is the name of the process you want to test.
 This script generates two versions of MadGraph: one version tests the matrix element calculation kernels, while the other version produces the full physics workload.
-The content of the generated code is placed in `procs/process_name.sa` for matrix element calculation kernels and in `procs/process_name.mad` for full physics workload in the `mg4gpu-sycl` directory.
+The content of the generated code is placed in `mg4gpu-sycl/procs/process_name.sa` for kernel performance testing and in `mg4gpu-sycl/procs/process_name.mad` for running the full physics workload.
+If you want to generate code for full physics workload, add `--mad` as an optional argument.
 3. Compile and run the generated code on a GPU.